François de Fleury: Battle of Stony Point

 On July 15 the Corps, except for a small diversionary force, unloaded weapons and turned in their ammunition.
 Secrecy was so tight the troops did not know they were going to attempt to recapture Stony Point.
 For such a risky assault, surprise was vital; and the attack was to take place in total darkness.
 Fixed bayonets and hand-to-hand combat were the orders of the day.
 Wayne's column had no sooner sloshed into the waist-deep water before a British picket sent up an alarm.
 During the fierce fighting, Wayne and Febiger both suffered stunning head wounds.

 The Continentals scrambled up the rocky slope with de Fleury in the lead.
 First over the wall, de Fleury was followed by a wave of American bayonets.
 Rushing to the flag pole, de Fleury cut the British colors from their staff.

 In addition to the recapture of Stony Point, the defeat of the British fired the Americans' determination and lifted their morale.
 And it showed the enemy that the colonies had an able fighting force.

 So it was that on 1 October 1779, de Fleury stood before the Continental Congress to be praised for his valor at Stony Point by the men who had penned the Declaration of Independence and would later sign the Constitution.
 For his intrepid behavior, the Continental Congress awarded a medal struck in his honor.

+Later life

+He then left America on November 16.
+Fleury joined the French army once again and was made a major of the Saintonge Regiment in March of 1780.
+A few months later, he would join General Rochambeau's force.
+He fought in the Battle of Yorktown as a French soldier.
+He then left America on 1783 and joined the Pondichéry Regiment.
+On April 17, 1792, he was wounded abominably causing him to retire from the military.
+He married Marie-Jeanne Lacour on September 17, 1798, seven months before his death in Paris.